 The best way to avoid falling into your ex emotional trap is to cut off any form of communication totally.

-I will strongly advise you to block them off your social media accounts, try to delete their mails and chats, and avoid running into them in public because you might get intimated to stir up something again (which is what you don’t need now).
+For moving past divorce, block them off your social media accounts, try to delete their emails and chats, and avoid running into them in public because you might get intimated to stir up something again (which is what you don’t need now).

 4. Grieve your loss